-Year ending Year ending Year ending

-30/06/2016 30/06/2017 30/06/18

-Shareholders' Funds to Total Assets 66% 66.6% 67.9%
+Year ending 30/06/2018 Year ending 30/06/2019 Year ending 30/06/2020 Shareholders' Funds to Total Assets 66.6% 67.9% 68.3%

-The Company has adopted a target Shareholder Funds to Total Assets ratio (equity ratio) of between 70-75%, but expects this ration will fluctuate depending on a variety of circumstances including asset renewal and investment cycles.
-During periods of higher capital expenditure, the equity ratio will likely be lower and, at other times, may exceed the current target.
+The Company has adopted a target Shareholder Funds to Total Assets ratio (equity ratio) of between 70-75%, but expects this ratio will fluctuate depending on a variety of circumstances.

-Shareholders' Funds - are represented by the paid up capital, reserves created by the revaluation of specific assets, and retained earnings.
+"Shareholders' Funds" are represented by the paid up capital, reserves created by the revaluation of specific assets, and retained earnings.

-Total Assets - means the aggregate amount of all current and non-current assets.
+"Total Assets" means the aggregate amount of all current and non-current assets.
+Included in Total Assets is the re-values (as 30 June) forest asset.